bfox9900/CAMEL99-ITC/README.md

 ## Loading Source Code Files
-At the console TYPE INCLUDE DSK1.TOOLS.F  -or- S" DSK1.TOOLS.F" INCLUDED When Forth returns to you type WORDS and you will all the words in the Forth dictionary.
+At the console TYPE INCLUDE DSK1.TOOLS.F  -or- S" DSK1.TOOLS.F" INCLUDED

+When Forth returns to you type WORDS and press enter and you will see all the words in the Forth dictionary.

 Press FNCT 4 (BREAK) to stop the display.

 It's that easy.

 ## Making TI Source Code Files